Voltage-gated potassium channel: Open and closed conformations

 The structure of the mammalian voltage-gated K+ channel has been used to explain its ability to respond to the voltage across the membrane.
 Upon opening of the channel, conformational changes in the voltage-sensor domains (VSD) result in the transfer of 12-13 elementary charges across the membrane electric field.
 This charge transfer is measured as a transient capacitive current that precedes opening of the channel.
 Several charged residues of the VSD, in particular four arginine residues located regularly at every third position on the S4 segment, are known to move across the transmembrane field and contribute to the gating charge.
 The position of these arginines, known as gating arginines, are highly conserved in all voltage-gated potassium, sodium, or calcium channels.
 However, the extent of their movement and their displacement across the transmembrane potential has been subject to extensive debate.
 Specific domains of the channel subunits have been identified that are responsible for voltage-sensing and converting between the open and closed conformations of the channel.
 There are at least two closed conformations.
 In the first, the channel can open if the membrane potential becomes more positive.
 This type of gating is mediated by a voltage-sensing domain that consists of the S4 alpha helix that contains 6–7 positive charges.
 Changes in membrane potential cause this alpha helix to move in the lipid bilayer.
 This movement in turn results in a conformational change in the adjacent S5–S6 helices that form the channel pore and cause this pore to open or close.
 In the second, "N-type" inactivation, voltage-gated K+ channels inactivate after opening, entering a distinctive, closed conformation.
 In this inactivated conformation, the channel cannot open, even if the transmembrane voltage is favorable.
 The amino terminal domain of the K+ channel or an auxiliary protein can mediate "N-type" inactivation.
 The mechanism of this type of inactivation has been described as a "ball and chain" model, where the N-terminus of the protein forms a ball that is tethered to the rest of the protein through a loop (the chain).
-The tethered ball blocks the inner porehole, preventing ion movement through the channel.
+The tethered ball blocks the inner borehole, preventing ion movement through the channel.